rearatrox/go-ecommerce-backend/README.md

 - **Product-Service** – Product management with categories and many-to-many relationships
 - **Cart-Service** – Shopping cart management with automatic price snapshot functionality
 - **Order-Service** – Order processing and history with address snapshots
+- **Payment-Service** – Stripe payment integration with webhooks and retry logic

 Each service runs as an independent container in the Docker Compose setup and uses a shared PostgreSQL database with automatic migrations.